 By doing a 50% offset, where the middle of a tile is exactly in line with the grout joint of the next row, you maximize the amount of unevenness, or lippage, between the tiles.

-Therefore it is best not to lay them with 50% offset but instead use the industry recommendation of an offset of no more than 33%.
-If an offset greater than 33% is specified, then specifier and owner must approve mock-up and lippage.
-That the manufacturer’s recommendation should be adhered to so that a good outcome can be achieved.
+Therefore, it is best not to lay them with a 50% offset but instead use the industry recommendation of an offset of no more than 33%.
+If someone specifies an offset greater than 33%, then the specifier and owner must approve the mock-up and lippage amount.
+However, we recommend that you should adhere to the manufacturer’s recommendation so that you can achieve a good outcome.
+What else is there to know about laying large format & plank tiles?

 The allowable curvature for first quality ceramic tiles whether plain, polished or honed, according to AS4459 and the ISO standard remains at 0.5%.
-This allows a 600mm x 300mm tile to curve up to 3mm in its length and still be considered first quality.
+This allows a 600x300mm tile to curve up to 3mm in its length and still be considered first quality.

-Porcelain or ceramic plank floors can look good but the biggest problems with them can be avoided by simply knowing what to watch out for and planning accordingly.
+Porcelain or ceramic plank floors can look good and you can avoid the biggest problems with them by simply knowing what to watch out for and planning accordingly.
 You’ll find that they should last a lot longer than their wood counterparts as well.
 With large format tiles, you want to use the best medium bed mortar and the correct trowel.
 With these types of mortars a 12mm x 12mm notch trowel would be the smallest size that you will want to try.
-Yes, this uses more thinset and yes, these types of mortars are more expensive, but this isn’t the time to skimp if you want well laid plank floors.
+Yes, this uses more thinset and yes, these types of mortars are more expensive.
+But this isn’t the time to skimp if you want well laid plank floors.

 Medium bed mortars are a common solution to support large format tiles and prevent lippage.
-These mortars are formulated to keep the tile from slumping into the mortar bed and to not shrink as the mortar cures.
+The manufacturer formulates these mortars to keep the tile from slumping into the mortar bed and to not shrink as the mortar cures.
 Medium bed mortars may require a polymer additive to bond with some substrates.
 Because medium bed mortars can be difficult to trowel, installers often add more water, which can adversely affect the mortar’s non slump performance and its bonding ability.

 New types of performance mortars prevent large format tiles from slumping and are easier to use than traditional medium bed mortars.
-Some of these mortars are formulated with hollow, ceramic microspheres that are not only lighter in weight but produce a ball-bearing effect – resulting in minimal trowel resistance and better labor productivity.
+Manufacturers formulate some of these mortars with hollow, ceramic microspheres that are not only lighter in weight but produce a ball-bearing effect – resulting in minimal trowel resistance and better labor productivity.
 The microspheres also provide buoyancy, which helps contribute to the non slump properties.

 Subsurface Tolerances for Thin Bed Methods.
 For thin bed ceramic tile installations with tiles at least one edge 45cm in length or longer, a maximum allowable variation is 3.2mm in 3m from the required plane, with no more than a 1.6mm variation in 60cm when measured from the high points in the surface.

-For subsurface tolerances with the thick bed mortar, or self-leveling methods, maximum allowable variation in the installation substrate is 6mm in 3m.
+Subsurface Tolerances with the Thick Bed Mortar.
+For subsurface tolerances with the thick bed mortar, or self-leveling methods, the maximum allowable variation in the installation substrate is 6mm in 3m.
 Fortunately, there are several systems available to help the tile setter to minimize lippage.
 These systems work on floors, walls and ceilings.

 A substrate that isn’t perfectly flat to begin with will exacerbate an uneven floor problem as the tile is installed.